 - jointly about the Chair and Vice Chair or

-- the entire trust board or
+- the entire Trust Board or

-- the majority of the trust board
+- the majority of the Trust Board

-Stage 3 will be heard by a completely independent committee panel.
+Stage 3 will be heard by a completely independent Complaint Panel.

 The Complaint Panel will consist of three members.
 None of the three members of the Complaint Panel will have been involved in the incidents or events which led to the complaint or dealing with the complaint in the previous stages or have any detailed prior knowledge of the complaint.